 A Unique Child

-For too many children in our education system, they have already fallen significantly behind their peers by the time their SEN are identified.
+For too many children in our education system, they have already fallen significantly behind their peers by the time we identify SEN.

-It is clear that if needs are identified earlier, then effective provision can be put in place sooner. nasen (National Association for Special Educational Needs) commissioned research on identifying SEN in the early years to shine a light on the barriers to early identification.
+It is clear that if we identify needs earlier, then we can put in place effective provision sooner.
+In 2020, SEN association nasen commissioned research on identifying SEN in the early years to shine a light on the barriers to early identification.

 Early years is the least-well funded phase of education, but arguably the most important.
-The early years workforce is made up of a diverse range of professionals, so a consistent approach to the identification of SEN is hard to achieve in practice.
+The early years workforce comprises a diverse range of professionals, so it can be hard to achieve a consistent approach to the identification of SEN in practice.

-This study was led by Dr Helen Curran and considers the perspectives of SENCOs in relation to identifying SEN in early years settings as well as the resources they used and the wider support they accessed.
+This study was led by Dr Helen Curran and considered the perspectives of SENCOs in relation to identifying SEN in early years settings.
+It also looked at the resources they used and the wider support they accessed.

-The findings are based on an online survey of more than 200 early years SENCOs as well as 19 semi-structured interviews.
-The study makes ten recommendations grouped into five broad areas.
+The findings were based on an online survey of more than 200 early years SENCOs as well as 19 semi-structured interviews.
+The study made ten recommendations grouped into five broad areas.

 Policy